icmx/calmer-json/README.md

 const text = toJson(value, options?)
 ```

-  - `value` Value to stringify to JSON text
+  - `value` Value to stringify to a JSON text
   - `options.replacer?` Function to transform value entries (if any)
   - `options.space?` String to use to ident or number of spaces for identation
   - `options.onError?` Callback to handle possible errors and provide a fallback value

 Unlike JSON.stringify, `toJson` never throws on circular references or BigInt values.
-It just ignores them as non-serializable values:
+It just ignores them as non-serializable:

 ```ts
 const example = {